Lawrence E. Schmidt

 Mr. Schmidt is a 1975 graduate of Western Maryland College (now McDaniel College).
 He received his J.D. degree from the University of Baltimore.
 He has extensively lectured regarding land use issues and has authored published articles regarding historic preservation in Maryland and administrative practice.
 He is also a member of the Maryland State Bar Association and Baltimore County Bar Association, and previously served as a member of the MSBA's Board of Governors.

 In addition to his legal endeavors, Mr. Schmidt has participated in numerous volunteer activities.
-He is currently a member of the Board of Education for Baltimore County, and served as its President from 2011 through 2014.
+He is formerly a member of the Board of Education for Baltimore County, and served as its President from 2011 through 2014.
 Mr. Schmidt has also served as President of the Greater Towson Committee and was also an active member of the Lutherville – Timonium Recreation Council.
 He is also a board member of the Baltimore County Chapter of the Maryland Building Industry Association (formerly known as the Home Builders Association of Maryland), and has lent his expertise to many other advisory groups and organizations including serving as President of the Greater Towson Committee, Builders for the Bay and similar organizations.

 I wanted to extend a heartfelt thanks to Larry Schmidt and his team of clerks and paralegals in orchestrating our recent victory on appeal overturning our forest conservation violation.
 I am a veteran of the war in Afghanistan.
 Our nation sends young men and women overseas to fight and die against the tyranny and oppression of regimes across the globe.
 In reality, there is not a single Talib that endangers the liberty of any average American citizens more than a petty bureaucrat with a misguided, capricious, and ignorant interpretation of the law.
 It brings me no small amount of pleasure to see the mighty pencil pushers of Baltimore County having to choke on their baseless complaints against us, thanks to the efforts of Mr Schmidt.
 It has restored my faith in the legal system.
 Smith, Gildea & Schmidt represents to me the acme of the legal profession in Greater Baltimore.
 We greatly appreciate the efforts of these tireless men and women.